About Archives and Special Collections

 Acquisition and Appraisal

-In addition, Western Archives encourages donations to its holdings.
+In addition, Archives and Special Collections encourages donations to its holdings.
 Donations may be accepted from affiliated institutions and campus organizations, faculty members, as well as local organizations, individuals, and families.
-Archivists work with donors to appraise their records, to identify material of potential archival value and to assist in the preparation and transfer of materials.
+Archivists and Librarians work with donors to appraise their offered donation, to identify material of potential value and to assist in the preparation and transfer of materials.

 Donors must sign a deed of gift-in-kind, which transfers title and copyright (where applicable) to The University of Western Ontario (Western University).
 The deed specifies terms governing access and use of the donated materials identifying specific restriction where merited.
-Donations of private or personal papers may be eligible for a tax receipt issued through Western’s Advancement Services.
+Donations of private or personal papers, maps or rare books may be eligible for a tax receipt issued through Western’s Advancement Services.

-Research and Instructional Support - Western Archives provides a variety of research and reference services to faculty, staff, students, alumni, researchers and the public.
-Most are available from the Reading Room of the ARCC during regular hours of opening.
-Faculty members can also arrange to have Western Archives' staff assist them to prepare and conduct classes or assignments using archival materials.
+Archives and Special Collections provides a variety of research and reference services to faculty, staff, students, alumni, researchers and the public.
+Faculty members can also arrange to have ASC staff assist them to prepare and conduct classes or assignments using Archives and Special Collections' resources.